Linear Regression with Spotify Data

 spotify_popularity_data.head()

-Note: For more information on the drop function in pandas you can go here here.
+For more information on the drop function, you can refer to the pandas documentation:

 drop_cols = [